Seeing the Invisible

 RBG After Dark: Seeing the Invisible

 There’s more than meets the eye in RBG’s Hendrie Park on Thursday evenings from October 7 to November!
 Our popular After Dark series returns to transform the garden into the region’s best fall patio.
 Get an exclusive look at RBG’s newest exhibit Seeing the Invisible, grab a bite to eat, cozy up by the fire and join us for an evening featuring the talent of a different local artist each week.
-Music, brews, local food trucks, and unique programming set the scene for the perfect night out under the stars of the Autumn nightscape.
+Music, brews, local food, and unique programming set the scene for the perfect night out under the stars of the Autumn nightscape.

 This is a 19+ event.
 Event tickets required.